 - The temperature in rooms that are not yet on fire may cross 300°F (about 150°C).
 Therefore, it is important to move as far as possible from the fire.

 - One of the leading causes of fire-related deaths is due to careless smoking.

 - Having a smoke detector in proper working condition is useful for surviving a fire breakout.

 - About 400 children below the age of ten die from home fires in a year.

 Most children are fascinated by fire.
 However, parents and caretakers must be cautious when children are around a fire with this genuine interest.
-Teaching the child the safety measures and ways to respond during a fire are excellent ways of ensuring their safety during an emergency.
+Fire safety tips for kids and ways to respond during a fire are excellent ways of ensuring their safety during an emergency and raising fire awareness.
 Educating your children about fire facts may also help them realize that fire is not a toy, and it could be dangerous to play with it.